-As I mentioned last month painting convincing flesh tones is one of the challenges of portrait painting and with all honesty cannot be achieved by using tubes of flesh tint and portrait pink.
+Painting convincing flesh tones is one of the challenges of portrait painting.
+Painting skin tones in watercolour can be even more challenging.
+But with all honesty painting skin tones in watercolour cannot be achieved by using tubes of flesh tint and portrait pink.

 Essentially, we are mixing a red and yellow to create the flesh tints, red colours such as permanent rose, burnt sienna, cadmium light red with yellows such as yellow ochre and raw sienna.
 Use blues for the shadows such as cobalt blue, ceruleum blue and ultramarine blue.
 The newer quinacridone colours are also worth experimenting with.